GSA/fpki-guides/_common/09_faq.md

 This change *does* affect how federal enterprise workstations and devices validate PIV credential certificates.

-## Why are my Entrust Federal Shared Service Provider issued PIV credential certificates not chaining to FCPCA G2?
+## Why aren't some of my Entrust Federal Shared Service Provider issued PIV credential certificates chaining to FCPCA G2?

-Entrust Federal Shared Service Provider (SSP) PIV credential certificates issued before August 13, 2019, chain through an older version of the Entrust Managed Services Root CA than certificates issued since.
-For these certificates to validate to the Federal Common Policy CA G2, you'll need to distribute [this]({{site.baseurl}}/certs/Entrust_Managed_Services_Root_CA_Link.cer) "link certificate" as an intermediate CA certificate.
+Entrust Federal Shared Service Provider (SSP) PIV credential certificates issued before August 13, 2019, chain through an older version of the Entrust Managed Services Root CA on their way to the Federal Common Policy CA than certificates issued since.
+This older version of the Entrust Managed Services Root CA will not receive a certificate from the Federal Common Policy CA G2.

+To ensure PIV credential certificates issued by the Entrust Federal SSP before August 13, 2019 validate to the Federal Common Policy CA G2, you'll need to distribute [this]({{site.baseurl}}/certs/Entrust_Managed_Services_Root_CA_Link.cer) "link certificate" as an intermediate CA certificate.
+The link certificate allows clients to build a path from the older Entrust Managed Services Root CA to the current version which has been issued a certificate by the Federal Common Policy CA G2.
 Review how to distribute intermediate CA certificates [here]({{site.baseurl}}/common/certificates/).

 Entrust plans to publish the link certificate to the Entrust Managed Services Root CA certificate repository (http://rootweb.managed.entrust.com/AIA/CertsIssuedToEMSRootCA.p7c).
 Once complete, workstations capable of performing [dynamic path validation](https://fpki.idmanagement.gov/truststores/#how-do-i-set-dynamic-path-validation-for-the-microsoft-trust-store-in-windows-operating-systems\) will not require link certificate distribution.